Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Abstract

 \section{Abstract}

 Multi-agent reinforcement learning (MARL) has shown promise for large-scale network control, yet existing methods face two major limitations.
-First, they typically rely on assumptions leading to decay properties of local agent interactions, limiting their ability to capture long-range dependencies such as cascading power failures or epidemic outbreaks.
-Second, most approaches lack generalizability across network topologies, requiring retraining when applied to new graphs.
-We introduce STACCA (Shared Transformer Actor–Critic with Counterfactual Advantage), a unified transformer-based MARL framework that addresses both challenges.
-STACCA employs a centralized Graph Transformer Critic to model long-range dependencies and provide system-level feedback, while its shared Graph Transformer Actor learns a generalizable policy capable of adapting across diverse network structures.
-Further, to improve credit assignment during training, STACCA integrates a novel counterfactual advantage estimator that is compatible with state-value critic estimates.
-We evaluate STACCA on epidemic containment and rumor-spreading network control tasks, demonstrating improved performance, network generalization, and scalability.
-These results highlight the potential of transformer-based MARL architectures to achieve scalable and generalizable control in large-scale networked systems.
+First, they typically rely on an exponential decay property of agent interactions on far-away nodes, which can be exploited to develop more efficient and tractable MARL algorithms.
+When this exponential decay property does not hold, these algorithms do not account for \emph{long-range interactions} such as epidemic outbreaks or cascading power failures.
+Second, existing approaches lack \emph{network generalizability}, or the ability to generalize to networks of different topological structure and scale than those seen during training.
+In this work, we first present a mean-field stability analysis and empirical study investigating the conditions for long-range network interactions.
+These results motivate our primary contribution: STACCA (Shared Transformer Actor-Critic with Counterfactual Advantage), a transformer-based MARL framework that addresses both long-range interactions and network generalizability.
+STACCA employs a centralized Graph Transformer Critic to model long-range dependencies and provide system-level feedback, while its shared Graph Transformer Actor learns a generalizable policy capable of adapting across diverse network topologies.
+To improve credit assignment during training, STACCA integrates a novel counterfactual advantage estimator that is compatible with state-value critic estimates.
+We evaluate STACCA on epidemic containment and rumor-spreading network control tasks, demonstrating improved performance and network generalizability.
+These results highlight the potential of transformer-based MARL architectures to achieve generalizable control in large-scale networked systems.